Freedom and Rights

 Tools such as proxies can be used to avoid filters, and Onion/Tor allow information to be shared on a 'dark-net' that cannot be intercepted.
 As shown above, internet filters will not achieve their stated objectives and will only do harm to the country's economy and its people.

-2. Online Privacy
+3. Online Privacy

-2.1.
-Policy: Law enforcement agencies must apply for and receive a warrant to investigate online behaviour.
+3.1: Law enforcement agencies must apply for and receive a warrant to investigate online behaviour.
 There shall be no requirement for internet service providers to maintain logs of all users' behaviour unless ordered to do so by a court on an individual basis.

-3. Commitment to Anti-Discrimination
+4. Commitment to Anti-Discrimination

-3.1.
-Policy: The Science Party is committed to ending all forms of material discrimination.
+4.1: The Science Party is committed to ending all forms of material discrimination.

 The Science Party believes that discrimination decreases the quality of life of all individuals, whether they are personally discriminated against or not.
 Discrimination based on race, gender, sexual orientation, and age in the workplace reduces the quality of life of those who are discriminated against, while reducing productivity of the whole economy.

-4. Marriage Equality
+5. Marriage Equality

 While governments must regulate certain family matters for practical reasons, the nature of the family itself is and should continue to be a matter for every individual to decide, in the context of their own beliefs, community, and cultural heritage.
 In particular, the Science Party strongly believes that there are a variety of family structures that extend well beyond the nuclear family structure that should not be discriminated against.
-Likewise, religious beliefs are personal, and what is considered a marriage in a particular religion may vary greatly from the legal interpretation of a marriage and from other religious interpretations.
+Likewise, religious beliefs are personal, and what is considered a marriage in a particular religion may vary from the legal definition and from other religious interpretations.
 Hence religious communities should keep their existing right to solemnise only those marriages that accord with their own traditions and practices.